-PROFILE: Cognizant started as the in-house technology department of business rating company Dun & Bradstreet.
-It saw substantial growth since splitting off in the 1990’s, dwarfing the corporation it used to call home.
+PROFILE: Cognizant started as the in-house technology department of business rating company Dun & Bradstreet until it split off in the 1990s.
 The company provides information technology, consulting, and systems outsourcing, and is regularly featured on lists of high-ranking and fast-growing technology companies.
 Like many corporations, Cognizant has a sustainability program (often called corporate social responsibility or corporate citizenship), and like many tech companies, it prioritizes STEM education, mostly through its Making the Future initiative.

 Cognizant’s grantmaking is often driven by the ethos of the “maker" culture, a relatively new movement that strives for the democratization of tech, engineering, and manufacturing.
 It emphasizes creative projects and provides communal spaces—so-called “makerspaces”—that allow anyone to build nearly any project imaginable.
-That approach manifests in Cognizant’s giving, which emphasizes “learning opportunities that are widely accessible, stimulating, enriching—and fun.”
-The principle is that when it comes to getting students involved in STEM careers, interest and excitement are more important than aptitude, so the key is for them to enjoy the experience.
+That approach manifests in Cognizant’s grantmaking, which emphasizes “learning opportunities that are widely accessible, stimulating, enriching—and fun.”
+This funder’s giving philosophy is that when it comes to getting students involved in STEM careers, interest and excitement are more important than aptitude.

-The primary grantmaking program funds makerspaces, science centers and other after-school and summer programs.
-Launched in collaboration with the Maker Education Initiative and the New York Hall of Science in 2011 with 10 awards.
-In recent years more than two dozen 'Making the Future' grants annually have gone to various after-school, in-school, and summer programs across the U.S. Grants typically range from $5,000 to $25,000 each.
+Making the Future, Cognizant’s primary grantmaking program, funds makerspaces, science centers, and other after-school and summer programs.
+It was launched in collaboration with the Maker Education Initiative and the New York Hall of Science in 2011.
+Past Making the Future grantees include various after-school, in-school, and summer programs across the U.S. Grants typically range from $5,000 to $25,000 each.